-Manila and London – To mark International Women’s Day, leading online money transfer service WorldRemit celebrates the contribution Filipino women living and working abroad make to their home country.
+Manila and London, 8 March 2019 – To mark International Women’s Day, leading online money transfer service WorldRemit celebrates the contribution Filipino women living and working abroad make to their home country.
 New data reveals that the gender gap for sending digital money transfers to the Philippines has rapidly closed by almost 20% in five years.

 Filipinos living abroad sent home a record $33 billion (PhP1.72 trillion) in 2018, making the Philippines the third largest remittance receiving country in the globe.
 This makes up about 10% of the country’s GDP – the highest share in the region.

 - The proportion of females sending digital money transfers to the Philippines via WorldRemit has grown by 10%, compared to the global average of 7%.